DevonDeRaad/nmel.ceyx/readme.md

 [![DOI](https://zenodo.org/badge/724345112.svg)](https://zenodo.org/doi/10.5281/zenodo.12534730)

-### This contains documentation of all resources used to analyze the phylogeographic patterns of Northern Melanesian *Ceyx* Kingfishers for the manuscript "Genomic patterns in the dwarf kingfishers of northern Melanesia reveal a mechanistic framework explaining the paradox of the great speciators", published in the journal Evolution Letters.
+### This repository contains documentation of all resources used to analyze the phylogeographic patterns of Northern Melanesian *Ceyx* Kingfishers for the manuscript "Genomic patterns in the dwarf kingfishers of northern Melanesia reveal a mechanistic framework explaining the paradox of the great speciators", published in the journal Evolution Letters.

 ### Mapping
 *    All details for creating maps shown in the manuscript can be found in the folder called [mapping](https://github.com/DevonDeRaad/nmel.ceyx/tree/main/mapping).